 Most of the case studies used in business schools are from large corporations and so at first it was difficult to relate to them and find lessons that could be applied to my smaller creative company.
 At first I had to work hard to ‘translate’ or adapt what I was learning for use in my own enterprise, then discovered that many of the same issues apply to businesses of all kinds, just on a different scale, in a different context, guided by different values and driven by different goals.
 I learned everything I could to develop my own business – and others.
 In 1995 I graduated with distinction.

 Whilst managing a company and studying part-time I was asked occasionally to advise other creative enterprises with their business plans, marketing strategies or management systems.
 Helping other businesses in this way, through management consultancy and my training workshops, became my passion and my profession.

 I continue to ‘translate’ effective business methods from around the world and help people in the creative, digital and cultural industries to adapt them appropriately and sensitively to their own circumstances.
-I deliver this through my consultancy advice, training workshops, keynote conference speeches and writing.
+I help people through my consultancy advice, training workshops, keynote conference speeches and writing.